Moamin-AbuEwaida/Bridges-hackathon/README.md

 In today's hackathon, we want you to create a  product prototype based on specific topic ideas using Agile Development methodology.

+### What is product prototype

+A product prototype can be any mock-up or demo of what a website will look like when it goes live.It can be anything from a paper sketch to a clickable wireframe prototype.

+Essentially, a website prototype allows the project stakeholders to see what the final product will look like early in the project lifecycle.

 <details><summary>Topics </summary>